Bankstown Bunker: Air Defence Headquarters Sydney

 With the end of WWII in the Pacific in September 1945, the VAOC ceased full-time operations and the RAAF and WAAAF staff were demobilised.
 In January 1947 the ADHQ unit was disbanded and the bunker closed.
 The building remained unoccupied until c.
 1965, when it was briefly reoccupied by the Navy for naval manoeuvres in the Pacific.
 Following the conclusion of those manoeuvres the building was once again closed up.
 The bunker lay largely undisturbed until April 1971 when Phil Engisch, editor of the Bankstown - Canterbury Torch newspaper, accompanied by Alderman Leslie Gillman and others, toured the facility.
 Following the tour, the location of the ADHQ was made public in an article published in the Torch newspaper.
-The article, entitled "The Torch uncovers secret RAAF war base" was also simultaneously published in The Daily Telegraph and The Sydney Morning Herald.
+The article, entitled "The Torch uncovers secret RAAF war base" was also simultaneously published in The Daily Telegraph and Sydney Morning Herald.

 In the article Engisch recorded how the tour party wandered through a maze of corridors and intact rooms, likening the experience to "...something one might expect to see in a Sean Connery 007 movie."
 Unfortunately, approximately four months after the location of the bunker was made public, the interior of the building was destroyed by fire.
 The fire is thought to have been started by either homeless people taking shelter in the bunker, or vandals.
 The blaze began on the evening of 9 August and is said to have burned for more than a week.

 In the early 1970s the Department of Defence handed over the 9 acre site to the Commonwealth Department of Housing.
 In 1976 a Defence Housing Authority medium density housing scheme, designed by architectural firm Robertson and Hindmarsh Pty Ltd, was constructed on the former ADHQ site.
 The housing estate was designed to ensure that the underground bunker was located in one of the open spaces of the estate.
 It was at this time that the above ground, support buildings for the bunker were demolished.

 The exact location of the main entry and exit passages into the bunker are not known, as the area over the top and sides of the building has been landscaped concealing the bunker's existence.
 However, in the 1980s and 1990s the bunker was entered at least three occasions.
 On one such occasion, a film crew from the popular television show Burke's Backyard, crawled through an air vent into the facility and the television show's host, Don Burke, hosted an episode of the show from the bunker.
 Footage from the television show and photographs taken by other individuals who have gained entry to the building indicate that the facility is structurally intact.